-- get the seasonal flu vaccination– it can help prevent pneumonia caused by the flu virus.
+- Get the flu vaccination every year – it can help prevent pneumonia caused by the flu virus.
 Read more about the flu vaccine.

 - Get a pneumococcal vaccination – this vaccine is especially recommended for anyone at high risk of pneumococcal pneumonia.
 Read more about pneumococcal vaccine.

 - Wash your hands often or use an alcohol-based hand sanitiser.